How to Use MySQL View in Laravel?

 In this short tutorial we will cover an how to call mysql view in laravel.
 I’m going to show you about laravel migration create view.
 Here you will learn laravel migration make view. i explained simply step by step how to use mysql view in laravel.
 Let's see bellow example laravel using mysql views.

-You can create mysql view using migration in laravel 6, laravel 7, laravel 8, laravel 9 and laravel 10.
+You can create mysql view using migration in laravel 6, laravel 7, laravel 8, laravel 9, laravel 10 and laravel 11.

 In this post, i will show you how to create mysql view using laravel migration and how to use mysql view with laravel eloquent model.